Trekking Equipment

 • Insulated water bottle cover

-• Chemical hand/foot warmers
+• Chemical hand and foot warmers

-For Monsoon Season (June–Aug):
+Monsoon Season (June–August)

 • Waterproof backpack liner